secdev/scapy/CONTRIBUTING.md

 development code, and check that the bug still exists before submitting an issue.

-Please label your issues "bug".

 If you're not sure whether a behavior is a bug or not, submit an issue and ask, don't be shy!

 ### Enhancements / feature requests

-If you want a feature in Scapy, but cannot implement it yourself or want some hints on how to do that, open an issue with label "enhancement".
+If you want a feature in Scapy, but cannot implement it yourself or want some hints on how to do that, open an issue and include "enhancement" in the title.

 Explain if possible the API you would like to have (e.g., give examples of function calls, packet creations, etc.).